RohitKumar-tech/Rohitkumar-tech/README.md

 Passionate full-stack developer with 4 years of experience in coding, specializing in web development.
 Enthusiastic about 3D modeling and robotics, having actively contributed to robotics projects.
 Explore my GitHub for a showcase of my diverse skills and projects, reflecting my early and continuous journey in coding.

-Versatile professional with extensive experience in developing solutions across web, mobile, desktop, and embedded systems.
+Versatile professional with extensive experience in developing solutions across web development.
 Demonstrated proficiency in mastering emerging technologies and delivering advanced solutions that contribute to innovation in the dynamic tech landscape.

 - 👨‍🎓 &nbsp;Pursuing my [B.Tech in CSE](https://www.srmist.edu.in).
 - 📫 &nbsp;You can contact me [here](mailto:rohitkumar620200@gmail.com).